paalss/nvim/README.md

 `[space] tb`

-#### Source control (Lazygit)
+#### Source control (Lazygit.nvim)

+Requirements:

+- Lazygit has to be installed
-Lazygit is configured to use git delta.
+- Lazygit is configured to use **git delta**.
 Make sure to either install that or remove that `pager` option in config.yml.

 **Open overview**